Philip Martin (Neighbours)

 Philip Gordon Martin is a fictional character from the Australian soap opera Neighbours, played by Ian Rawlings.
 Originally played by Christopher Milne during the character's first appearance in 1985, Rawlings took over the role when the character returned to the show in 1992 and remained until 1999.
-He briefly returned in 2005 for several episodes, and later in 2017 for the web series Neighbours vs Time Travel, and in 2022 for the show's finale.
+He briefly returned in 2005 for several episodes, and later in 2017 for the web series Neighbours vs Time Travel, and in 2022 for the show's then finale.
+Rawlings reprised the role in 2023.

 Casting

 In September 1999, Jason Herbison of Inside Soap reported that the Martin family had been written out of Neighbours and that they had already filmed their final scenes.
 On 14 April 2005, Kris Green of Digital Spy announced Rawlings would be reprising his role of Philip and joining many ex-cast members in returning to Neighbours for special episodes celebrating the show's 20th anniversary.

 In 2017, Rawlings reprised his role for an appearance in the five-part web series Neighbours vs Time Travel.